sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # Latest Release
 ### [SB53 G-Code Flow/Temperature Controller V1.1](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/releases/tag/V1.1) (updated October 29 2024)
+### Addons:
+- Compatibility with all Firmware.
+- Arcs moves support.
+- Improve GCode reading and generation time with a custom Klipper_Estimator script.

 You can retain your old script configuration after an update by using the "/Config" folder from the previous version.
 Simply replace the files "SB53-Systems.exe" and "Klipper_estimator.exe.".
 Note that the final version 1.1 include a different Klipper_Estimator script.

 # Next Features